 It’s great fun, since where I sell I meet people coming from all over the country and from all over the world, and they have fun asking how the heck does he turn the corner with that endless crazy car on the streets of Manhattan.
 He’s used to the hullabaloo, but people split with laughter, take pictures.
 I do need to have my camera with me, I keep forgetting.
 When the birthday party come back it so happens that a large group of schoolgirls in turquoise blue shirts, Girl Scouts written on their chests and a peace sign, and their schoolteachers, come out of the toy store, that's where I'm stationed, and they ask the driver to let them take group pictures with the limo.

 What a contrast.
 Millionaire girls and poor girls, Eastern European intellectual driver, and Eastern European writer art street vendor.
 It’s amusing.
 I laugh with Sergey, he’s used to this kind of extravagance.
 I ask him, 'Is this a school bus?' he says they probably have Jacuzzi on board.
 "A swimming pool?
+How do they jump in the water?
+They open the roof and get on top of it and jump in the swimming pool?"

 It's hard to see people buying so many Russian dolls, but I pray that what's mine is laid aside, and Sergey is mighty kind to me.